ypark9/yopa.page/content/blog/2024-01-01-Managing-Multiple-Versions-with-Pyenv-and-Virtual-Environments.md

 ---
-title: Setting Up Virtual Environments for Multiple Python Versions
+title: Managing Multiple Versions with Pyenv and Virtual Environments
-date: 2024-01-02
+date: 2024-01-01
 author: Yoonsoo Park
-description: "Learn how to manage multiple Python versions on macOS using Homebrew and pyenv, and how to set up and utilize virtual environments for each version."
+description: "Dive into the essentials of Python development by learning how to manage multiple Python versions with Pyenv and create isolated project environments using virtual environments."
 categories:
   - Python
 tags: